Harper's Island

 Harper's Island is an American horror mystery limited series created by Ari Schlossberg for CBS.
 Schlossberg, Jeffrey Jackson Bell and Jon Turteltaub served as executive producers.
 The series features an ensemble cast led by Elaine Cassidy alongside Christopher Gorham, Katie Cassidy, Cameron Richardson, Adam Campbell, C.J.
 Thomason, and Jim Beaver.
 The plot follows a group of family and friends that travel to the titular locale for a destination wedding, only to learn that there is a killer among them.
-At the center of the mystery is Abby Mills (Elaine Cassidy), whose mother was one of several people murdered by John Wakefield seven years prior.

 The series premiered on April 9, 2009, and was marketed as a thirteen-week limited event.
 The final two episodes aired on July 11.
-By the end of its run, Harper's Island averaged 9.36 million viewers, ranking #50 in Nielsen ratings.
-The first three episodes aired on Thursdays, but was moved to Saturdays during the week of April 28.
-Because of this, Global Television Network premiered the following episodes two days prior to the United States.
+The first three episodes aired on Thursdays, but was moved to Saturdays thereafter.
+Because of this, Global premiered the following episodes in Canada two days prior to the United States.
+A companion web series, Harper's Globe, was released concurrently.

 The series was initially intended to be an anthology series featuring a new setting and characters in the second season.
 However, on July 14, 2009, CBS cancelled the series after one season.
-The show gained a strong cult following since its release, with some critics and fans noting it as being ahead of its time.
+The series later received favorable retrospective assessments, with critics describing it as a cult favorite and as being ahead of its time for its seasonal anthology format.

 Plot

-The show takes place on Harper's Island, where John Wakefield went on a killing spree and murdered a number of people before supposedly being killed by the island sheriff, Charlie Mills.
-One of the victims was the sheriff's wife.
-After her death, Sheriff Mills sends their daughter, Abby, to live with family in L.A. and she hasn't returned since.
-After 7 years, Abby is finally returning to the island for her best friend Henry's wedding, but now the killing starts again and everyone is a suspect.
-The guests manage to unlock secrets of the island and of Wakefield as the series progresses.
+Seven years after John Wakefield murders six people on Harper’s Island, Abby Mills returns for the first time since her mother’s death to attend the wedding of her childhood best friend, Henry Dunn, and his fiancée, Trish Wellington.
+As their family and friends gather at the Candlewick Inn, members of the wedding party begin disappearing and are murdered without the others’ knowledge.
+When the killings are finally discovered, the survivors find themselves isolated on the island and targeted by an assailant connected to Wakefield, forcing Abby to confront the circumstances surrounding the original massacre.